 The CLM4 is an upgraded version of CLM3.5 (Gent et al., 2011), and is being used as land component in CESM1.0.
 This model has more advanced global map of PFT, wetland and lake distributions and accurate optical properties of grassland and cropland areas.
-The CLM4 also represents a significant enhancement in model structure

-15 and model parameterizations.
+The CLM4 also represents a significant enhancement in model structure 15 and model parameterizations.
 Among the most significant changes is addition of C and N cycle based on the terrestrial biogeochemistry Biome-BGC model (Thornton and Rosenbloom, 2005; Thornton et al., 2009).
 It is prognostic with respect to C and N state variables in vegetation, litter and SOM.
 These state variables are tracked for leaf, live stem, dead stem, live coarse root, dead coarse root, and fine root pools.
-Each of these pools has two corresponding C storage pools for short and long term storage.
+Each of 20 these pools has two corresponding C storage pools for short and long term storage.

-The CLM4's discrete phenology types are represented by separate algorithms: every ergreen, seasonal deciduous and stress-deciduous (Lawrence et al., 2012).
+The CLM4's discrete phenology types are represented by separate algorithms: evergreen, seasonal deciduous and stress-deciduous (Lawrence et al., 2012).
 In evergreen phenology, litterfall is specified to occur through background mechanism which is continuous shedding of foliage and fine roots.
+The seasonal deciduous phenology algorithm is based on the parameterizations for leaf onset and offset periods (Lawrence

-The seasonal deciduous phenology algorithm is based on the parameterizations for leaf onset and offset periods (Lawrence et al., 2011), where, litterfall occurs only when day length is shorter than a certain value.
+25 gorithm is based on the parameterizations for leaf onset and offset periods (Lawrence et al., 2011), where, litterfall occurs only when day length is shorter than a certain value.
 The stress deciduous phenology algorithm is based on grass phenology pattern (White et al., 1997) and exhibits multiple growing seasons.